Cobalt-Strike/community_kit/docs/0_Welcome_Home.md

 <center><img src="docs/imgs/CustomizationOptions.png" alt="Customization Options" width="70%"/><br/><br/></center>

 One thing that sets [Cobalt Strike](https://www.cobaltstrike.com) apart from other C2 frameworks is its user community – not only its size, but also its level of engagement.
 Contribute to the Community Hub!

+Together, we harness collective expertise to provide you with cutting-edge intelligence and best-practices for your engagements and research.